dominodatalab/domino-research/bridge/README.md

 3. Change to the `bridge/examples/mlflow` directory and run `docker-compose up -d`.

 It should take about 30 seconds to start up and that's it!
-You should be able to navigate to `http://localhost:5000` to see the Mlflow UI.
-When configuring Bridge and any Python Mlflow clients, you should use `http://localhost:5000` for your tracking and registry URLs.
+You should be able to navigate to `http://localhost:5000` to see the MLflow UI.
+When configuring Bridge and any Python MLflow clients, you should use `http://localhost:5000` for your tracking and registry URLs.